JuliaTagBot/DatasToolbox/README.md

 Note that this will no longer be necessary in Julia 0.6.

-<a id='DatasToolbox.copyColumns-Tuple{DataFrames.DataFrame}' href='#DatasToolbox.copyColumns-Tuple{DataFrames.DataFrame}'>#</a>
+<a id='DatasToolbox.copyColumns-Tuple{DataTables.DataTable}' href='#DatasToolbox.copyColumns-Tuple{DataTables.DataTable}'>#</a>
 **`DatasToolbox.copyColumns`** &mdash; *Method*.

 ```
-copyColumns(df::DataFrame)
+copyColumns(df::DataTable)
 ```

 The default copy method for dataframes only copies one level deep, so basically it stores an array of columns.
 If you assign elements of individual (column) arrays then, it can make changes to references to those arrays that exist elsewhere.

 This method instead creates a new dataframe out of copies of the (column) arrays.

-This is not named copy due to the fact that there is already an explicit copy(::DataFrame) implementation in dataframes.
+This is not named copy due to the fact that there is already an explicit copy(::DataTable) implementation in dataframes.

 Note that deepcopy is recursive, so this is *NOT* the same thing as deepcopy(df), which  copies literally everything.